Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 Consequentially, the value provided by such tests is directly dependent on how well the scenarios they simulate resemble the way the software is actually used.
 Any deviation therein diminishes that value, as it becomes harder to reason about the state of the would-be production system based on the result of a test run.

 In an ideal world, our test scenarios, including the environment they execute in, should perfectly match real-life conditions.
-This is always desirable, but might not always be practical, as the system may rely on components that are difficult to test with, either because they are not available or because their behavior is inconsistent or slow.
+This is always desirable, but might not always be practical, as the system can rely on components that are difficult to test with, either because they are not available or because their behavior is inconsistent or slow.

 A common practice in cases like this is to replace such dependencies with lightweight substitutes that act as _test doubles_.
-While doing so does lead to lower derived confidence, it's often a trade-off between usefulness and usability, which is essential in designing a robust and consistent test suite.
+Although doing so does lead to lower derived confidence, it's often a trade-off between usefulness and usability, which is essential in designing a robust and consistent test suite.

-Although there are different ways test doubles can be implemented, most of the time developers resort to _mocking_ as the default solution.
-This is unfortunate, as it typically leads to overuse of mocks in tests, even when other forms of substitutes are usually more suitable, causing them to become [implementation-aware and fragile as a result](https://en.wikipedia.org/wiki/Mock_object#Limitations).
+That said, while test doubles can be implemented in different ways, most of the time developers tend to resort to _mocking_ as the default choice.
+This is unfortunate, as it typically leads to overuse of mocks where other forms of substitutes are more suitable, making tests [implementation-aware and fragile](https://en.wikipedia.org/wiki/Mock_object#Limitations) as a result.

-When writing tests, I prefer to follow a different approach and rely on _fake_ implementations wherever possible.
-They require a bit more upfront investment compared to mocks, but provide many practical advantages which are important to consider.
+When writing tests, I prefer to avoid mocks as much as possible and rely on _fake_ implementations instead.
+They require a bit of upfront investment, but provide many practical advantages which are very important to consider.

-In this article we will look at the differences between these two variants of test doubles, identify how using one over the other impacts test design, and why using fakes can often be beneficial.
+In this article we will look at the differences between these two variants of test doubles, identify how using one over the other impacts test design, and why using fakes often results in more manageable test suites.

 ## Mocks

 As we enter the realm of software terminology, words slowly start to lose their meaning.
 Testing jargon is exceptionally notorious in this regard, as it always seems to create a lot of uncertainty among developers.

 Unsurprisingly, the concept of "mock" or how it's fundamentally different from other types of substitutes is also one of those cases.
-Despite its highly ubiquitous usage in literature and online, this term doesn't have a single universally accepted interpretation.
-So if you asked a hundred people what it means, [you'd probably end up with a hundred different answers](https://stackoverflow.com/questions/346372/whats-the-difference-between-faking-mocking-and-stubbing).
+Despite its highly ubiquitous usage, this term [doesn't have a single universally accepted interpretation](https://stackoverflow.com/questions/346372/whats-the-difference-between-faking-mocking-and-stubbing).

-According to one of the more [popular definitions introduced by Gerard Meszaros](https://martinfowler.com/bliki/TestDouble.html), a mock is a very specific type of substitute which is used to verify interactions.
-This is less relevant in the context of modern software development, where a mock is often used to refer to a broader class of dynamic replacements created using frameworks such as [Moq](https://github.com/moq/moq4), [Mockito](https://github.com/mockito/mockito), [Jest](https://github.com/facebook/jest), and others.
+According to the [original definitions introduced by Gerard Meszaros](https://martinfowler.com/bliki/TestDouble.html), a mock is a very specific type of substitute which is used to verify interactions between the system under test and its dependencies.
+However, this distinction is not as relevant nowadays, as the term is instead used to refer to a broader class of substitutes created with frameworks such as [Moq](https://github.com/moq/moq4), [Mockito](https://github.com/mockito/mockito), [Jest](https://github.com/facebook/jest), and others.

+Such objects may not necessarily be mocks under the original definition, but there's very little benefit in acknowledging these technicalities.
+So to make matters simpler, we will stick to this more colloquial understanding of the term throughout the article.

-According to this more colloquial meaning, a **mock is a substitute, that pretends to function like its real counterpart, but returns predefined responses instead**.
-Although a mock object does implement the same interface as the actual component, that implementation is entirely superficial.
+Generally speaking, a **mock is a substitute, that pretends to function like its real counterpart, but returns predefined responses instead**.
+From a structural standpoint, it does implement the same external interface as the actual component, however that implementation is entirely superficial.

 In fact, **a mock is not intended to have valid functionality at all**.
 Its purpose is rather to mimic the outcomes of various operations, so that the system under test exercises the behavior required by a given scenario.

-Besides that, mocks can also be used to record method calls, including the number of times they appear and the passed parameters.
-This makes it possible to observe any side-effects that take place within the system and verify them against expectations.
+Besides that, mocks can also be used to observe any side-effects that take place within the system.
+This is achieved by recording method calls and verifying if the number of times they appear and their parameters match the expectations.

-As an example, let's consider the following interface that represents some external binary file storage:
+Let's take a look at how all of this works in practice.
+As an example, imagine that we're building a system that relies on some binary file storage dependency represented by the following interface:

 ```csharp
 public interface IBlobStorage